 How to enjoy the succulent crab, now in season.

 Stone crab season is underway, and I’m always surprised by the number of presentations in which stone crab meat is adulterated—by both amateur and professional chefs.
 I enjoy crab dip and crab cakes, but I reserve those recipes for either lump or claw meat from blue crabs.
-Stone crab claws are best left simple, only to be served with melted butter or a tasty mustard sauce, like that served at Joe’s Stone Crab Restaurant in Miami Beach.
+Stone crab claws are best left simple, only to be served with melted butter or a tasty mustard sauce.

 - 1 tbsp. dry mustard